FelixS90/libCZIrw_Demo/Src/libCZI/Doc/mainpage.markdown

 ﻿libCZI Documentation                 {#mainpage}
 ====================

-libCZI is a library intended for providing read-only access to the information contained in CZI-documents.
+libCZI is a library intended for providing read and write access to the information contained in CZI-documents.

 [comment]: # (Markdown magic -> ending a line with two spaces gives a linebreak!)